 But without reducing your debt one penny, you can reduce your credit utilization ratio to 20% by simply getting another credit card with a $10,000 limit — or several more that add up to that much.

 You probably should close credit card accounts if the cards have annual fees, but otherwise it may make more sense to just put them away and not use them.
-Closing them reduces your available credit, and so automatically increases your credit utilization ratio.
+Closing them reduces your available credit, automatically increasing your credit utilization ratio.

 If you don’t trust yourself with that much available credit, you might want to leave the accounts open but cut up the cards, so you have the credit lines but can’t use them easily.
 The only downside to this strategy is that after a year or two, the issuer may cancel your cards due to inactivity.

-Perhaps the easiest way to expand the credit you have available, and so reduce that key ratio, is to get the limits on your existing cards increased.
+Perhaps the easiest way to expand the credit you have available and reduce that key ratio, is to get the limits on your existing cards increased.

 The only catch is that when you request an increase, your issuer might do what’s called a hard inquiry, which can knock a couple points off your credit score.
-Financial expert Emily Davidson suggests that you first ask your credit card issuer if requesting a credit limit increase will result in a hard inquiry, and also ask if you are likely to get the increase.
+Before taking this step, ask your credit card issuer if requesting a credit limit increase will result in a hard inquiry, and also ask if you are likely to get the increase.

 I once had a card canceled because I hadn’t used it in two years.
 It was a card with a $10,000 limit and it was my oldest card.
 My credit score fell due to both the resulting higher credit utilization ratio and a shortening of my average credit history.